AnonymousNomad/Vitalis_core/README.md

 ​Sovereign Intelligence | Edge-Native | Autonomous Learning ​The Neuro-Synth Engine (NSE) is the core technology of Ferrell Synthetic Intelligence (FSI).
 It is a sovereign, offline-first, fluidic intelligence architecture designed to reclaim cognitive autonomy from centralized, corporate-controlled black boxes.
 ​

 🏛️ The FSI Manifesto
 ​
 The future of synthetic intelligence belongs to those who build, own, and defend their own cognitive infrastructure.
 NSE is not a service; it is a foundation.

 ​Sovereignty: Zero-dependency, air-gapped capability.

-​Fluidic Intelligence: Unlike static transformer models, the NSE utilizes a Fluidic Memory Manifold (FMM) that allows for continuous, real-time learning without expensive re-training.
+Fluidic Intelligence: Unlike static transformer models, the NSE utilizes a Fluidic Memory Manifold (FMM) that allows for continuous, real-time learning without expensive re-training.

-​Architecture as Ethics: By prioritizing local performance, we ensure your cognitive chain remains unbroken by third-party intervention.
+Architecture as Ethics: By prioritizing local performance, we ensure your cognitive chain remains unbroken by third-party intervention.

 ​🧠 Architectural Overview: The Tri-Head Topology
 ​The NSE deviates from monolithic transformer stacks by utilizing an asynchronous triad of processing nodes, synchronized via a shared memory ledger.